 FOOD FOR OCCASIONAL USE

-By Dr. Lawrence Wilson
+by Dr. Lawrence Wilson

-© February 2017, LD Wilson Consultants, inc.
+© December 2023, LD Wilson Consultants, inc.

-All information in this article is for educational purposes only.
+All information in this article is solely the opinion of the author and is for educational purposes only.
 It is not for the diagnosis, treatment, prescription or cure of any disease or health condition.

-For this purpose, foods are divided into three groups.
+Foods for development are divided into three groups.
 These are:

 2. Food For occasional use (The subject of this article).